GutterCat42/hp-prime-lunar-lander/README.md

 # Lunar lander (for HP Prime)

 A lunar lander game that I am developing for the HP Prime graphing calculator.
 It is by no means complete at this stage.
-You can copy and paste the code into the HP Prime Virtual Calculator or you can send it to a real HP Prime using the HP Connectivity Kit.
+You should be able to copy and paste the code into the HP Prime Virtual Calculator (although this is untested) or you can send it to a real HP Prime using the HP Connectivity Kit.
+It is recommended that you use a G2 HP Prime (identifiable by the little "G2" in a circle on the back) for its much greater processing speed.
+The program has only been tested on a G2.

+Note that while collision detection now works, it is also so slow that on a G2 HP Prime it usually runs <10FPS.
+Optimisation is the next big goal for this project.

-This repository contains two folders: `hp-programs` and `plaintext`.
-The former includes the `.hpprgm` files of the code, and the latter simply contains `.txt` files that I have copied and pasted the code into from the HP Connectivity Kit.
+This repository contains three folders: `hp-programs`, `plaintext`, and `other-stuff`.
+The first includes the `.hpprgm` files of the code, the second simply contains `.txt` files that I have copied and pasted the code into from the HP Connectivity Kit.
+The final folder contains random `.txt` folders I made during testing and prototyping.

-`lunar_lander.hpprgm` is the actual game so far, however it is still rather incomplete and the code started to get a tad messy, so I began development on the `vector_engine.hpprgm`, which is my rudimentary attempt to create a sort of game engine or framework to aid development.
+`engine_lander.hpprgm` is the actual main program, although it requires `vector_engine.hpprgm`, which is my rudimentary attempt to create a sort of game engine or framework to aid development.
 (Disclaimer: I have never made a game engine before and I have no idea what I am doing.)

-`engine_lander.hpprgm` is my attempt to 'port' the work I had done on `lunar_lander.hpprgm` into my 'engine'.
+`lunar_lander.hpprgm`, found in `other-stuff` was my first incomplete attempt at making the game before I decided I would be better off making an 'engine' with functions.
 `terrain_test.hpprgm` is just a program I made while I was developing the random terrain generation for ease of testing.
 Likewise, `dictionary_test.hpprgm` is my attempt at implementing dictionaries (I kept it separate from the main engine because they aren't really necessary).